Skip to content

 Token vs Bearer

-To anybody familar with the current landscape of HTTP authentication schemes, this will look very similar to the Bearer scheme, and in fact it is.
+To anybody familiar with the current landscape of HTTP authentication schemes, this will look very similar to the Bearer scheme, and in fact it is.

 But the Bearer scheme has become so intertwined with JWT sessions and OAuth that it is just simpler and avoids a lot of support dialogue to use a differently named scheme when just transporting a simple token.